-Upgrade the graphics card
+Step 3: Upgrade graphics card

 If you're having trouble with lag, freezing graphics, or screen tearing, consider upgrading your graphics card.
 Unless a computer is built specifically for gaming, manufacturers will frequently put in a low-end graphics card.
 If the rest of your computer is functioning well, a graphics card upgrade can really improve your gaming experience.

-Upgrade the processor
+Step 4: Upgrade the processor

 Although upgrading your processor (CPU) can improve the efficiency of your computer, it can be quite involved.
 You need to make sure that your motherboard and memory are compatible with the new processor, or replace everything at the same time.
 Also, check that your current cooling system will accommodate the upgraded CPU.
 To determine if a processor upgrade will help your computer, there are a variety of third-party benchmark tests you can run.
 These tests will indicate if your CPU is underpowered.
 If you’re considering upgrading your processor, you might want to get a new system instead.

-Upgrade the peripherals
+Step 5: Upgrade the peripherals